chromaui/chromatic-docs/src/content/workflow/in-pull-request.md

 ---
 layout: "../../layouts/Layout.astro"
-title: During pull request
+title: In pull request
 description: How Chromatic helps you test and review pull requests
 sidebar: { order: 6 }
 ---

-# During pull request workflow
+# In pull request workflow

-During the pull request, Chromatic runs in CI when you push code to prevent bugs and streamline stakeholder sign off.
+During the pull request, Chromatic runs in CI when you push code to prevent bugs and streamline stakeholder sign-off.
 There are two key workflows: UI Tests and UI Review.

 ![Chromatic workflow](../../images/chromatic-during-pull-request.jpg)